 So I sat down with Mr. Surgeon and asked him what he thought about it.
 His response was a classic: “I just don’t have time to deal with all that.
 My private patients are paying to see me so they must come first”

-The reason Mr. Surgeon is having difficulty generating the cash due is in him not dealing with such issues as the missing clinic lists or not passing over remittance advice.
+The reason Mr Surgeon is having difficulty generating the cash due is in him not dealing with such issues as the missing clinic lists or not passing over remittance advices.

 Compare and contrast that with another real-life MHM client: Mr. B Surgeon.
-He is very different from Mr. A Surgeon save curiously they see a similar number of patients each week and are in theatre on the same day too (but in different parts of the UK)
+He is very different from Mr. A Surgeon save curiously they see a similar number of patients each week and are in theatre on the same day too.

 All of which means his invoices are out the proverbially electronic door within 24 / 36 hours.

 In the unlikely event, there are queries, a response comes back to me either that same day or at the latest the next.

 His cash flow is many, many times greater than Mr. A Surgeon.

 In case you are wondering why I don’t have such issues with MHM clients its because every single week my clients take their post or clinic lists etc scan them to me and promptly proceed to forget about them thereafter.

 Read more →